dtcosta/Python_Basics/README.md

 Enter Python!
 Python provides a wide range of capabilities for handling data, harnessing the power of low-level Python data structures and high-level development libraries, all the while supporting the automation and scalability needs for a growing enterprise.

-In this homework assignment, you will need to:
+Here you will need to:

 1. [Read the Data](#Read-the-Data)